LabVIEW-Community-CI-CD/seed/README.md

 ## Troubleshooting

-- **Path not found:** Make sure input/output paths are correct and relative to the root of your repository or checked-out path.
+- **Path not found:** Make sure input/output paths are correct and relative to the root of your repository or checked‑out path.
 - **Permission denied:** For private repositories, ensure your PAT has `repo` scope and that secrets are set in your repo’s settings.
-- **Conversion errors:** Validate that your input is a valid `.vipb` or a well-formed JSON file.
+- **Conversion errors:** Validate that your input is a valid `.vipb` or a well‑formed JSON file.

 ---